Skip to Main Content

 Conversion of VHS cassettes is in real time.

 If you need to step away from the computer, minimize any windows that may block the lower right-hand side of the monitor.
-Hover over the black box that says End Session until you see the words Lock PC.
+Hover over the box that says End Session until you see the words Lock PC.
 Click on Lock PC and you will be able to step away for a few minutes.
 This will prevent anyone from trying to access the computer while you aren't sitting there.
 When you return, you will need to ask a staff member to unlock the computer for you.

 Basic steps to begin

-1. ~ If burning a DVD, place a blank DVD-R in the DVD burner.
-The location of the DVD drive/burner can be seen in the image below.
-Press the button to open the drive.
-Keeping your fingers only on the edge of the DVD, center the hole in the disk over the raised circle of the drive until it "snaps" into place; slowly push the door back into the computer to close the DVD drive.It should click shut.
+1. A: If burning to a DVD, place a blank DVD-R in the DVD burner located in the front of the PC.
+Press the Eject button to open the drive.
+Be careful not to turn off the computer by pressing the power button by mistake!
+Carefully hold the DVD with the side of the disc that has writing on it facing you.
+Keeping your fingers only on the edge of the DVD, center the hole in the disk over the raised circle of the drive until it "snaps" into place; slowly push the door back into the computer to close the DVD drive.
+It should click shut.
 If the door doesn't close easily, the DVD is not seated properly.
 Make sure it sits securely in the center of the drive.
 If the door still doesn't close, please ask for assistance.

-~ If syncing to your device, connect your flash drive or other storage device to the computer using one of the USB slots.
+B: If syncing to your device, connect your flash drive or other storage device to the computer using one of the USB slots.

 2. Turn on the VCR player.